gigaryte/pickle-chip-review/index.md

 #### Review:

 Advertised as "tangy", "tart", and "crispy", this thin, classic potato chip lives up to its billing.
-But the thin slice of the potato combined with its greasiness and saltiness detract from the overall pickle chip experience.
+But the thin slice of the potato along with its greasiness and saltiness detracts from the overall pickle chip experience.
 This is the Honda Civic of of pickle chips &mdash; it'll get you from point A to point B, but you won't look cool doing it.